oharapaGitHub/ca675assignment3backend/README.md

 - Sankey.js

 ## Database Setup
 The application requires a connection to a mysql database.
 Connection details for the database are stored in the file, dbconfig.cfg, located within the Database directory.
 Sample values are provided within the configuration file.
+### Creating the Required Tables
 To create the required tables by the application a schema is provided.
 The file, schema.sql, exists with the schema folder of this repository.
 ### Loading the data into the Database
 Before loading calling the function to load the data into the database,  the property max_allowed_packet, needs to be updated with mySQL increasing to a value such as 1004193792.
 This is due to some rows of data to be inserting containing 6mb+ of data, the default maximum allowed is 4mb.
 Once the property is updated, the following steps outlined below should be followed: